I wrote this guide after being asked quite a few times how to find local events when you’re on a trip abroad.

 To join an event, first join the group and then RSVP the event.
 Some events are paid, which will be mentioned in the description, but most meetups are free.

-Couchsurfing – A warm community for social meetups
+Couchsurfing Events – A warm community for social meetups

-While it’s normally associated with finding a free place to sleep, CouchSurfing is also one of the most useful tools to find events and people to meet with.
+While it’s normally associated with finding a free place to sleep, CouchSurfing is also one of the best apps for local events and one of the most useful tools to find people to meet with.
 I use it whenever I travel.

 There are different ways to meet people and find events through CouchSurfing: